microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 }
 ```

-Now let's consider this simple `InMemoryDbCollection` mock for the `IDbCollection` interface, which
+and consider this simple `InMemoryDbCollection` mock for the `IDbCollection` interface, which
 implements the `CreateRow` and `DoesRowExist` methods used in the above method.
-Let's ignore the
+You can ignore the
 `GetRow` and `DeleteRow` methods for now as they aren't used in `CreateAccount`.

 ```csharp